Lambda-School-Labs/groovn-music-fe/README.md

 -    We decided to utilize React and React Hooks library because of the power it can provide to our product.
 Utilizing the Hooks concpt by neglecting the use of writing a class was time-saving.
 -    Deviding to use React Context was a simple and smart decision by our team mainly because of it being a big part of the React library.
 It gave us the ability to pass data through a component with ease.
 A great way to stream line writing code.
--    point three
--    point four

-List the rest of the front end features and libraries in the same format as the framework above.

 #### Front end deployed to `http://groovn-frontend-prod.netlify.com/`